Common questions about heart defects:

 What Treatments are Available for Congenital Heart Defects?

-The National Heart, Lung and Blood Institute states that many children who have congenital heart defects don’t need treatment.
-However for the children that do, doctors repair heart defects using surgery or catheter procedures.
+The National Heart, Lung and Blood Institute states that many children who have congenital defects don’t need treatment.
+However for the children that do, doctors repair defects using surgery or catheter procedures.
 Sometimes it is necessary for a doctor to use both kinds of procedures to cure more complex defects.

 The treatment that a child will receive depends on what type of defect they have and how severe it is.
 Other deciding factors include the child’s age, size and their overall general health.
 Some children with complex defects may need multiple surgeries or to take medicine for an extended period of time.